Putting the Price in Asset Pricing

 68 Pages Posted: 28 Dec 2019 Last revised: 6 Jan 2021

 We propose a novel way to study asset prices based on price distortions rather than abnormal returns.
-We derive the correct identity linking current mispricing to subsequent returns, generating a price-level analogue to the fundamental asset pricing equation used to study returns.
-Our GMM test reveals that the CAPM describes the cross-section of prices noticeably better than it describes expected short horizon returns.
+We derive the correct identity linking current mispricing to subsequent returns, generating a price-level analogue to the fundamental asset pricing equation, E[MR^e]=0, used to study returns.
+Our empirical test reveals that the CAPM describes the cross-section of prices better than it describes expected short-horizon returns.
 Despite the improvement, significant mispricing remains.
-We show that book-to-market, quality, and size provide a parsimonious model of CAPM mispricing that both long-term buy-and-hold investors and researchers disciplining models from the price perspective should prioritize.
+An interaction of book-to-market and quality provides a parsimonious model of CAPM mispricing that both long-term buy-and-hold investors and researchers disciplining models from the price perspective should prioritize.